lumarseg/stwrt-project/README.md

 ## Scope

-This project is releated to Design and build a 6DOF Motion Platform (Stewart Platform) and its Digital Twin, using Arcadia's MBSE methodology and the Capella tool.
+This project is releated to design and build a 6DOF Motion Platform (Stewart Platform) and its Digital Twin, using Arcadia's MBSE methodology and the Capella tool.
 Additionally, good practices described in "NASA System Engineering Handbook", "INCOSE Systems Engineering Handbook A Guide for System Life Cycle Processes and Activities" and Model-Based Requirements Engineering" will be taken as a reference.

 The project webpages is available at: <https://lumarseg.github.io/stwrt-project/>.